What Significant 20th Century Pharmaceutical Discovery Sat Unused For Over A Decade?

 Penicillin has been hailed as one of the most significant pharmaceutical discoveries of the 20th century, and rightfully so, as the antibiotic has saved millions of lives the world over since it came into widespread use in the 1940s.

 What’s curious about Penicillin is how many times it had been discovered by various researchers over the years and how long it sat after discovery in the 20th century before eventually becoming a widely used medicine.
-As far back as 1875, researchers like John Tyndall (1875) and Vincenzo Tiberio (1895) of the University of Naples had observed certain molds inhibited bacterial growth, although at the time they had no explanation for the mechanism and, because of poor understanding of disease vectors and transmission, very little energy was invested in studying the phenomenon as a medical tool.
+As far back as the 1870s, researchers like John Tyndall (1875) and Vincenzo Tiberio (1895) of the University of Naples had observed certain molds inhibited bacterial growth, although at the time, they had no explanation for the mechanism and, because of poor understanding of disease vectors and transmission, very little energy was invested in studying the phenomenon as a medical tool.